matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 Given the size of the Governing Board, most of the actual working of the board will take place through committees.
-Committees usually chair Working Groups, which are open to broader community participation
+Committees usually chair Working Groups, which are open to broader community participation.

 Committees are the primary working units of the Board.
 Board members are expected to participate in Committees, which consist of three or more members and must have a Chair and a Vice Chair.
-Upon creation, each Committee selects a provisional Chair, creates a charter, and establishes a meeting or discussion cadence/process. .
+Upon creation, each Committee selects a provisional Chair, creates a charter, and establishes a meeting or discussion cadence/process.
 New Committees are expected to be infrequent, and proposed by at least 3 Board members.
 Proposals for new Committees must include an initial draft charter and be presented in the Board Discussions forum; a simple majority vote of the Board is sufficient to create a Committee.